Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Consider the Space and Its Function

-Take a look at your space, noting the size, layout, and any architectural dividing lines.
+Look at your space, noting the size, layout, and any architectural dividing lines.
 Determine how many functions the space will serve based on the square footage.
 If your open plan is extremely large, you may be able to designate separate areas for TV viewing, dining, and relaxing.

 Take advantage of walls, columns, and variations in flooring to dictate different "room" functions.
 If you have a wall that juts out, use it to divide the space into two separate areas.
-Similarly, the dividing line from a tile to wood floor provides a natural line of demarcation between spaces.
+Similarly, the dividing line from a tile to a wood floor provides a natural line of demarcation between spaces.

 While each area in an open concept floor plan should retain its distinct personality, the use of a unifying color palette creates a sense of flow from area to area.
 Try neutral colors for large-scale furnishings to maintain continuity throughout.
 Jewel tones in accessories and artwork add small bursts of vibrant color to create visual interest and movement in a large expanse.